simonwa2/F3X-Timing-System/Uni-Timer/Firmware/Version 1.0.5/Update Process.md

 * Select "Choose file" and find the 1_laps.mp3 file downloaded earlier
 * Select Upload.
 The file will be loaded to Uni-Timer and "Upload OK" should be displayed in the browser
 * Use the back arrow in your browser to go back to the Support file Upload page
-* Repeat the upload process for the other eight .mp3 files
+* Repeat the upload process for the other ten .mp3 files

 **3. Upload and apply the firmware file:**